 If you are temporarily assigned abroad by your UK employer, you may have to continue paying your contributions.
 Temporary is defined as less than two years.
 In this case, you would not have to pay social security in the country where you are working.

-Note: Your employer can confirm whether this applies to you by completing the form CA3822.
+Note: Your employer can confirm whether this applies to you by completing CA3822 form.
+But, the process may be delayed if your employer did not send form CA3821 to inform HMRC about sending employees abroad.

 You may still be entitled to medical treatment in the country where you are living and working.
 Medical treatment for UK workers overseas may be free or at a reduced cost.

-Generally, you continue paying National Insurance while working abroad if you:
+As a general rule, you continue paying National Insurance working abroad if you are:

 In these cases, you would not have to pay social security in the country where you are working.
 You can complete form CA3837 using your Government Gateway account for this purpose.
 Post any other relevant information to the address supplied on the form.